 Check through your failed pins and consider creating a few new ones.
 Try different photos and switch up the titles as well.
 Doing this improves your chances of the post being viewed and gives you an idea of what wording or images might work better for future pins.

-I dive into this a little deeper in The Fun Sized Blogging Basics as well and the lecture is actually one of the FREE ones!
+I dive into this a little deeper in Pinterest Basics as well.

 Automating other people’s pins in this one day pinning strategy saved me a ton of time each day.
 Now I am able to manually pin my own pins without feeling like I’ve spent the entire day on Pinterest.